earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 In addition to identifying sources, `BUILD` contains a set of instructions and configurations known as [*rules*](https://bazel.build/reference/be/java#java_binary).
 The first thing the `BUILD` file tells Bazel to do is load the `java_binary` rule from the `rules_java` extension (`load("@rules_java//java:defs.bzl", "java_binary")`).
 It tells Bazel to package the compiled files into a `.jar` file and creates a wrapper shell script called a *target*.

 The `java_rule`  contains a set of arguments for configuring the final binary (`.jar`) file. `name` dictates what the final binary is named, `srcs` specifies the source files to compile and build, and `main _class` indicates which class should run the program.

-You should only have one source file at this moment, but it’s possible to specify multiple files.
+You should only have one source file at this moment, but it's possible to specify multiple files.
 Use the [glob](https://bazel.build/reference/be/functions#glob) function to add wildcards and include or exclude multiple files without listing them manually:

 ~~~{ caption="glob function"}
 srcs = glob(["src/main/java/com/bazel/example/*.java"]),
 ~~~

-You now have all the essentials required to build this tutorial’s project.
+You now have all the essentials required to build this tutorial's project.
 However, the sample code has external dependencies, so keep in mind the build and application won't work without them.

 ### Adding Dependencies and Splitting Your Project

-So you’ve established the foundation of your workspace and build.
+So you've established the foundation of your workspace and build.
 Now you need to add TextIO as an external dependency, or you'll run into a compilation error.

 #### Adding an External Dependency

 To add a mechanism to fetch external dependencies and add them to your build, open the  `WORKSPACE` file you created earlier in a source code editor of your choice.
 Add the following contents to it:

 ~~~{ caption="WORKSPACE"}
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")